azimgd/aerostat/README.md

 `npm install aerostat`

 ### Example

 This code snippet will create a subscription with producer, and consumer will deliver payload message each 2 minutes to specified endpoint.
-You can find more detailed version of this example in /examples/repeating-delayed.js
+You can find more detailed version of this example [here](https://github.com/azimgd/aerostat/blob/master/examples/repeating-delayed.js)
 ```
 var Aerostat = require('aerostat');